drycc/workflow/src/installing-workflow/experimental-native-ingress.md

 # Experimental Native Ingress

-## Install Deis Workflow (With experimental native ingress support)
+## Install Drycc Workflow (With experimental native ingress support)

 Now that Helm is installed and the repository has been added, install Workflow with a native ingress by running:

 ```
-$ helm install deis/workflow --namespace deis --set global.experimental_native_ingress=true,controller.platform_domain=deis.com
+$ helm install drycc/workflow --namespace drycc --set global.experimental_native_ingress=true,controller.platform_domain=drycc.com
 ```

 Where `controller.platform_domain` is a **required** parameter that is traditionally not required for Workflow that is explained in the next section.
-In this example we are using `deis.com` for `$hostname`.
+In this example we are using `drycc.com` for `$hostname`.

-Helm will install a variety of Kubernetes resources in the `deis` namespace.
+Helm will install a variety of Kubernetes resources in the `drycc` namespace.
 Wait for the pods that Helm launched to be ready.
 Monitor their status by running:

 ```
-$ kubectl --namespace=deis get pods
+$ kubectl --namespace=drycc get pods
 ```

 You should also notice that several Kubernetes ingresses has been installed on your cluster.
 You can view it by running:

 ```
-$ kubectl get ingress --namespace deis
+$ kubectl get ingress --namespace drycc
 ```

 Depending on the order in which the Workflow components initialize, some pods may restart.
 This is common during the